 If you’re serious about starting a business, this is the perfect time to start planning to make it happen.
 I know it’s crazy, right.
-You would rather wait until all this COVID19 pandemic mess is over so you can get back into the world and take real action to get the ball rolling.
+You would rather wait until this pandemic mess is over so you can get back into the world and take real action to get the ball rolling.

 Unfortunately, with everything going on, it’s best to create a plan while being self-isolated because this will help you to focus on mastering your ideas to come to life and understanding the potential you have once an effective plan is put into place for your future business.